Franciscans International: History

 2008: FI opens its third office in Bangkok, Thailand, under the direction of Ms Julie Morgan, the first Regional Director for the Asia Pacific Programme.
 The primary role of the office is to bring the services of FI closer to the Franciscan Family and the most vulnerable in the Asia Pacific region.
 FI will simultaneously work with the regional arm of the UN, known as the Economic and Social Commission for Asia and the Pacific (ESCAP), located in Bangkok.

-2008: Sr. Denise Boyle fmdm is appointed the new executive director by the IBD after an international employment search, with responsibility for the FI programme including the three regional offices in Bangkok, Geneva and New York.
+2008: Sr. Denise Boyle FMDM is appointed the new executive director by the IBD after an international employment search, with responsibility for the FI programme including the three regional offices in Bangkok, Geneva and New York.

 2009: The CFF appoints a fourth International Board of Directors.
 Fr.
 John Doctor OFM is elected the President.
 FI begins preparatory work for its first 3-year strategic plan holding consultations with principle stakeholders, the Franciscan Family, funding agencies, donors and service providers.

 2010: Regional Directors in place in each of the FI offices: Fr.
 Markus Heinze OFM in Geneva (Germany); Fr.
 Mike Lasky OFM Conv. in New York (USA); and Mr. Mateusz Tuniewicz in Bangkok, (Poland).

 2010: First FI ‘Human Rights Award’ is presented to Fr.
-Dionysius Mintoff OFM, Malta, for his significant role in encouraging Franciscans to get involved in the UN specifically for their international work on JPIC.
+Dionysius Mintoff OFM, Malta, for his significant role in encouraging Franciscans to get involved in the UN, specifically for their international work on JPIC.
 In New York Sr. Mary Teresa Plante and Sr. Bernadette Sullivan receive the first ‘Outstanding Achievement Awards’ for their service to FI from its very inception.

-2011: The international board of directors renews contract of Sr. Denise Boyle fmdm as executive director, for another three-year term to April 2014.
+2011: The international board of directors renews contract of Sr. Denise Boyle FMDM as executive director, for another three-year term to April 2014.

-2010-2012: FI implements its 2010-2012 strategic plan detailing a revised vision and mission statement, which better suits the current advocacy work of FI, as requested by the Franciscan Family worldwide.
+2010–2012: FI implements its 2010–2012 strategic plan detailing a revised vision and mission statement, which better suits the current advocacy work of FI, as requested by the Franciscan Family worldwide.

-2011 August: Mateusz Tuniewicz drowns in Bali (RIP) on his way home from an FI workshop in Indonesia.
+2011 August: Mateusz Tuniewicz drowns in Bali on his way home from an FI workshop in Indonesia.
 Sanjay Gathia is appointed the interim regional director until a new director is appointed.

 2012, March: Fr.
 Elias Manuel OFM, Bangalore, India is appointed the new regional director for the Asia Pacific Programme after an international employment search.